AVL Edibles

 Edible Parks

-sign for George Washington Carter Edible ParkDid you know the City of Asheville is home to one of the nation’s first edible food forests?
-With over 40 varieties of fruit and nut trees, vines, and shrubs George Washington Carver Edible Park is an urban oasis and a model for growing food in and with the community.
+sign for George Washington Carter Edible ParkDid you know the City of Asheville is home to one of the nation’s first food forests?
+With over 40 varieties of fruit and nut trees, vines, and shrubs, George Washington Carver Edible Park at Stephens-Lee Recreation Center is an urban oasis and a model for growing food in and with community.
 Many other city properties are also home to edible plantings.
-Multiple mature trees bear fruit at Tempie Avery park and there is growing community engagement and edible planting expansion and maintenance at G.W.
-Carver, Tempie Avery, West Asheville and Magnolia Parks.
-Community maintenance, educational signage and stewardship are supported through the Bountiful Cities Project.
+Multiple mature trees bear fruit at Tempie Avery Recreation Center and there is growing community engagement and edible planting expansion and maintenance at these recreation centers and at West Asheville and Magnolia Parks.
+Community maintenance, educational signage, and stewardship are supported through the Bountiful Cities Project.